alixedi/land/apps/canadian-citizenship-untangled.md

       title: Life in the UK Untangled complete
 cta:
   title: Download Now
-  subtitle: Pass Life in the UK Test without reading the book!
+  subtitle: Pass Canadian Citizenship Test by practising for *JUST 7 days*
 reviews:
   items:
-    - name: zeddab
+    - name: Pardesizzz
-      text: There are so many questions in this app that you'll go the exam with complete certainity that you'll pass.
-      stars: " I passed the test! ★★★★★"
+      text: Mock Tests are awesome After reading Discover Canada, I needed to do some practice tests.
+This app has unlimited tests.
+I attempted a few every time I had time and it gave me confidence.
+I will definitely recommend this app.
+      stars: Great test help ★★★★★
-    - name: EmlynC
+    - name: Sanjay Kumar
-      text: >-
-        It's a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.

-        I love that it keeps coming back to questions you got wrong so that you can learn from it.
+      text: So simple and easy to use.
+I'm impressed with how easy the app works.
+It shows a circle that moves every time I finish a chapter or pass a test.
+        It was a great feeling when I finally completed the whole circle.
-      stars: Refreshingly straighforward ★★★★★
+      stars: SK001876 ★★★★★
-    - name: 9 Gager
+    - name: "Juangaboco "
-      text: >-
-        There wouldn't be a simpler app than this for Life in UK tests.
-No signups required, no clutter of advertisements, no activation or personal information is asked.

-        It has simple Q& A layout.
-Explanations to Answers particularly helped me learn more about the subject.

-        God for users at any knowledge level.
+      text: Una aplicación muy util e informativa.
-      stars: Simple & well thought out.  ★★★★★
+      stars: Muy buena ayuda  ★★★★★
-    - name: user20382173
+    - name: VivekToronto
-      text: |-

-        Tried many apps, but this one is value for money.
+      text: Passed after practicing for 2 weeks I found reading from Discover Canada quite hard and I kept forgetting the dates.
+Your app has a really nice way of helping memorize dates and events.
+I had no plans to prepare from anything else except Discover Canada but my roommate referred this app and Im so grateful that she did.
+I passed my test after practicing 2 hours everyday for 2 weeks.
-      stars: So easy to use!  ★★★★★
+      stars: Awesome app  ★★★★★
+    - name: angelica p lopez
+      text: Esta app es una excelente alternativa para estudiar y memorizar todo lo relacionado al Examen de ciudadanía canadiense.
+      stars: Una de las mejores aplicaciones que he probado ★★★★★
-    - name: holdenweb
+    - name: Rachna Kumari
-      text: >-

-        The app repeats questions to drive the learning home, and is very simple to use.
+      text: So many questions to practice from.
+I have not found this many practice questions any any other app that I used before this one.
+Also there are unlimited tests.
+So when I finished my practice, all I did was practice my timing with these mock tests.
+On test day I was feeling very confident and found the test quite easy.
+      stars: RK64577  ★★★★★
+    - stars: Sabikaraaz  ★★★★★
+      name: Sabika Raza
+      text: Great App, This app has 600 plus questions and covers everything.
+    - text: Muy buena aplicación para entender y aprender cómo es un examen de la ciudadanía canadiense , el sueño que muchos queremos cumplir.
+      name: carlos a puerto
+      stars: Excelente herramienta !! ★★★★★
-      stars: Excellent quizzes. ★★★★★
+    - stars: Faizan Hasan ★★★★★
-    - name: DoubleDouble87
+      name: Faizan Jafry
-      text: |-

-        Fantastic app...just need landscape mode for iPad.
+      text: I Passed!
+Thank you for the great app.
+I used only your app and had a good time practicing.
-      stars: Top  ★★★★★
+    - stars: Excellent  ★★★★★
+      text: Excellent app for practice the citizenship test.
+      name: "Mattcolombia "
   title: Read what our users are saying
 faqs:
-  - title: Why should I buy the Life in the UK Untangled app instead of the official Handbook?
+  - title: Why should I buy Canadian Citizenship Untangled app instead of the official Handbook?
     text: >-
-      While keeping the content accurate, we provide a much better way to practice for the Life in the UK Test.
-While practice, you are required to answer multiple-choice questions.
+      Canadian Citizenship Untangled has carefully curated 600 plus practice questions, straight from *Discover Canada* handbook.
+While keeping the content accurate, Canadian Citizenship Untangled app provides a much better way to practice for the Canadian Citizenship test.
+In the Practice mode, you are required to answer multiple-choice questions.
 If you are not sure of the answers, you can always tap the help button and you will see the correct answer along with their explanations.

-      In addition to practice, the Life in the UK Untangled app has exclusive features that are designed to help you over the line.
-For example - instant search, smart revision and a universal progress tracker.
+      In addition to practice, the Canadian Citizenship Untangled app has exclusive features that are designed to help you with your learning and practice.
+For example - instant search, smart revision, universal progress tracker and above all illustrated cheat sheets you help you remember the maximum information.
   - text: Don’t worry.
 Our experts have made sure that they cover the entire book without leaving any fact behind.
 If your practice is 100%, there won’t be a single question that you can’t answer.